zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-8.png">

-Update the information of an author you want, here we will update the `Address` field and click on the **Save** button and you will see the specified author information is updated.
+To update an author's information, here we will update the `Address` field and click on the **Save** button, and you will see the specified author information is updated.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-dapper/images/crud-9.png">